Voldakk/EVA-Engine/README.md

 ### Ubuntu - CLion 2017
 1. File -> Open - Select the root folder
+2. Make sure the Clang config is selected
-2. Select the "main" configuration
+3. Select the "main" configuration

 ### Ubuntu - Cmake terminal
 Open a terminal window in the root folder of the project